 Cultural ecologist and author David Abrams speaks of a boundary between the human and the more-than-human world in his book, Spell of the Sensuous.
 He says, "Tend the boundary between the human world and the more-than-human world, and make sure that boundary stays porous, that it stays a membrane, that it never hardens into a barrier, shutting out."

 My life has always felt called toward this boundary, and my art practice aims to make sure it's as porous as possible.
-The work I create is simultaneously a way to move more deeply into this space of deep relationship with the natural world, and to also share it with others.
+The work I create is simultaneously a way to move more deeply into this space of deep relationship with the natural world, and to also share it with others in community.

 I often ask myself, How can we be instruments of the land?
 Can we hear the natural world speak, and come to know its language?
 How can the land guide us?
 Our listening?
 Our actions?
 How are we to be, with each other, on the land?
 What is the land dreaming?